 With so many different brands of sneakers on the market, it can be difficult to choose which one is best for your exercise needs.
+This is often because they may look similar in design but have different functions depending on how they are used.

 Understanding what cross-training shoes are, how they are supposed to be used, and how they differ from running shoes will help you make the best-informed decision about whether they are right for your needs or not.